A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: A Formal Framework for Fatigue Detection

 The central tool for this analysis is the path signature.
 For a path $X_t$ defined on the interval $[a, b]$, its signature, $S(X)_{a,b}$, is an infinite sequence of iterated integrals.
 In practice, we compute a truncated signature up to depth $d$, where the $k$-th level signature component for $1 \le k \le d$ is given by:

 where $\otimes$ denotes the tensor product.
-In our implementation, we compute these signatures using log-signatures (Lie increments) in the free Lie algebra, providing computational advantages while preserving the essential geometric information.
+In our implementation, signatures are computed using \texttt{roughpy} over increment streams; log-signature variants are natural alternatives but are not the default evaluated representation in this paper.
 The signature provides a non-parametric summary of the path.
-Chen's theorem, a cornerstone of rough path theory, guarantees that the signature uniquely determines the path up to tree-like deformations, making it a powerful feature set.
-Before computing signatures, we apply a normalisation procedure to ensure comparability across different time windows.
+For bounded-variation paths with a fixed starting point, the full signature determines the path up to tree-like equivalence under appropriate hypotheses \citep{hambly2010uniqueness}, making it a powerful feature set for path-shaped data.
+Before computing signatures, we apply a normalisation procedure to improve comparability across different time windows.
 Specifically, we scale time values to the interval $[0, 1]$ and apply min-max scaling to metric values, also mapping them to $[0, 1]$.
-This normalisation ensures that the signature captures the relative shape of the performance trajectory rather than its absolute scale, making the method robust to varying impression volumes and time spans.

-Within this framework, we can formally define a change point.
-We say that a change point $\tau$ occurs in the process $\{Y_t\}$ if the law of the process for $t > \tau$ is different from the law of the process for $t \le \tau$.
-Our objective is to infer the existence of such a change point from the observed data.

-We frame this as a hypothesis testing problem.
-For any two adjacent time windows, $W_1$ and $W_2$ of equal size $w$, we test the null hypothesis $H_0$ that the law of the process is the same across both windows, against the alternative hypothesis $H_1$ that the law has changed.

-Our test statistic for this hypothesis is the Euclidean distance between the normalised signatures of the paths corresponding to the two windows:
+When a metric window is constant, we map the metric coordinate to zero over that window; this makes the signature well-defined and treats flat windows as having no within-window metric movement.
+This normalisation induces a comparison of within-window relative shape, not the full law or absolute scale of the original process $Y_t$.
+All constant windows are indistinguishable after this transform, and pure level shifts between otherwise flat windows require a separate level feature, global scaling, or an exposure-aware representation.
+The transform also does not correct for heteroskedastic binomial noise caused by varying impression counts; impression-aware embeddings and exposure-weighted distances are therefore important extensions before production use.

+Classical changepoint terminology often defines a change point $\tau$ in a stochastic process $\{Y_t\}$ as a time where the law of the process after $\tau$ differs from the law before $\tau$.
+We use that notion only as background.
+The implemented detector targets a more local operational object: for a candidate boundary $\tau$, define two adjacent observed-day windows $W_1(\tau)=\{\tau-w_d+1,\ldots,\tau\}$ and $W_2(\tau)=\{\tau+1,\ldots,\tau+w_d\}$.
+A candidate change is flagged when these finite windows have unusually different path-shape summaries.
+Large local differences can arise from sampling variability as well as true process changes, so the detector should not be read as a test of a global pre/post law-change hypothesis.

+Let $\phi_i$ denote the window-specific transformation that rescales time to $[0,1]$ and min--max rescales the metric coordinate within window $W_i$, using a zero metric coordinate for flat windows.
+The transformed window path is $\widetilde{X}^{(i)}=\phi_i(X_{W_i})$.
+For any two adjacent time windows, $W_1$ and $W_2$ of equal size $w_d$, we compute